loveholidays/phrasebook/README.md

 Phrasebook supports tree shaking to help reduce the client side bundle.
 On our site this saved us 12kB compared to using i18next.

+This package uses native [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) and does not provide a CommonJS export.

 ## Usage

 As this is a drop-in replacement usage is the same as i18next.
 For example if you are currently using react-i18next you can replace you imports like so: